clralab/boilerplates/docker-compose/traefik/README.md

 ```

-I have personally chosen to go with Option 1.
-The benefits for me is using Traefik as a reverse proxy to route traffic from the internet.
+I have personally chosen to go with all of the options excluding a connection to the back-end.
+The benefit for me is using Traefik as a reverse proxy to route traffic from the internet.
 There is no need, at this stage, for me to resolve, get an SSL certificate, and/or route traffic from the internet to my back-end services.
 Or even my front-end services that I only plan to access when locally connected.
-Network config in the Traefik yaml saves me from forgetting labels.
+Network config in the Traefik yml saves me from forgetting labels.

 Access to services can be overly simply summarised as: